estvoyage/serialization/README.md

 ## Installation

 Minimal PHP version to use **serialization** is 5.6.
-The recommended way to install Negotiation is through [Composer](http://getcomposer.org/):
+The recommended way to install Negotiation is through [Composer](http://getcomposer.org/), just add this in your `composer.json` and execute `php composer.phar install`:

 ``` json
 {